astrokin/Stormcloud/fastlane/README.md

 ```
 fastlane ios patch
 ```
+This does the following:

+- Runs the unit tests

+- Ensures Cocoapods compatibility

-Bumps the patch version, increments it, and pushes it to both the remote and spec repos
+- Bumps the patch version

+- Pushes it to the remote repository

+- Updates the spec repository
 ### ios minor
 ```
 fastlane ios minor